docsforadobe/javascript-tools-guide/docs/user-interface-tools/automatic-layout.md

 The following restrictions apply to the automatic layout mechanism:

 - The default layout manager does not attempt to lay out a container that has a defined `bounds` property.
 The script programmer can override this behavior by defining a custom layout manager for the container.
 - The layout mechanism does not track changes to element sizes after the initial layout has occurred.
-The script can initiate another layout by calling the layout manager's `layout` method, and can force the manager to recalculate the sizes of all child containers by passing the optional argument as true.
+The script can initiate another layout by calling the layout manager's `layout` method, and can force the manager to recalculate the sizes of all child containers by passing the optional argument as `true`.